Boys Town (organization): Hospitals and clinics

 In 1977, Boys Town founded and continues to operate the Boys Town National Research Hospital, located at 555 N. 30th Street in Omaha.
 Its sister hospital, Boys Town National Research Hospital – West, is operated on the Boys Town campus.
-The NPO also operates several medical clinics in Nebraska, and one in Iowa.
+The nonprofit organization also operates several medical clinics in Nebraska, and one in Iowa.

 National locations

 Boys Town has nine sites across the United States, in Central Florida, North Florida, South Florida, Louisiana, Nebraska, Iowa, New England, Nevada, and Washington, D.C.